-Sharjah is best known as the cultural capital of UAE.
-I was pleasantly surprised to discover its pre-historic past at Mleiha Archaeological Park.
+Sharjah is best known as the cultural capital of the UAE.
+I was pleasantly surprised to discover its pre-historic past at Mleiha Archaeological Centre Park.
 These layers of history made me wonder about the wandering of pre-historic man.
 They created habitation as they traveled the world.
 They adapted to the varied landscapes be it snow-capped mountains or never-ending deserts with hardly any water to survive.

 Mleiha is a pre-historic site in the emirate of Sharjah in UAE.